2023 Solar Incentives Guide for Watertown, CT - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
-Counties or states will also sometimes offer limited-time rebates.
+- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar panels.
+Counties or states will also offer limited-time rebates at various times.
 Any rebates you receive will usually come off the total price before any tax credits are calculated.

-- Tax Exemptions: These might come in the form of property tax exemptions, which can let you ignore the value of your solar system when calculating the taxes you pay on your home.
+- Tax Exemptions: These may come in the form of property tax exemptions, which can let you ignore the value added by your solar panels when paying property tax on your home.
 You may also qualify for an exemption on sales tax at the time of purchase.

 Best Regional Coverage